rnistuk/BumbleSort/README.md

 |12|81.86732953|

 So, yeah.
-Don't use Bumble Sort for arrays larger than 7 elements.
+Don't use Bumble Sort for arrays larger than 8 elements.
+(8 elements seems to routinely take less time than 7 elements...)

 NOTE: I don't have the unit tests working yet..
 There really isn't much to unit test...